-- the fence is setback at least 150mm from the street alignment or public space, or - the barbed wire or other sharp protrusion is at a height of at least 2m, above the level of the street or public space.
+- The fence is setback at least 150mm from the street alignment or public space, or - The barbed wire or other sharp protrusion is at a height of at least 2m, above the level of the street or public space. - The fence is on an allotment that has an area of 2000 m2 or more and is used principally for raising livestock.

-Building Regulation 94 - Fences and daylight to windows in existing dwelling
+Building Regulation 94 - Fences and daylight to habitable room windows in existing dwelling

-A fence more than 2m in height must be set back from a habitable room window in an existing dwelling on an adjoining allotment to provide for a light court to the window that has a minimum area of $3m^2$ and a minimum dimension of 1m clear to the sky.
+A fence more than 2m in height must be set back from a habitable room window in an existing dwelling on an adjoining allotment to provide for a light court to the window that has a minimum area of 3m2 and a minimum dimension of 1m clear to the sky.